 If your child is ill, it's likely to be due to one of a few minor health conditions.

 Whether you send your child to school will depend on how severe you think the illness is.
 Use the guidance to help you make that judgement.

 Remember, if you're concerned about your child's health, consult a health professional.

-- Cough and cold.
-A child with a minor couch or cold may attend school.
+- Cough and cold: A child with a minor couch or cold may attend school.
 If the cold is accompanied by a raised temperature, shivers or drowsiness, the child should stay at home, visit the GP and return to school 24 hours after they start to feel better.
-If your child has a more severe and long-lasting couch, consult your GP.
+If your child has a more severe and long-lasting cough, consult your GP.
 They can give guidance on whether your child should stay off school.

-- Raised temperature.
-If your child has a raised temperature they should not be at school.
+- Raised temperature: If your child has a raised temperature they should not be at school.
 They can return 24 hours after they start to feel better.

-- Rash Skin rashes can be the first sign of many infectious illnesses, such as chickenpox and measles.
+- Rash: Skin rashes can be the first sign of many infectious illnesses, such as chickenpox and measles.
 Children with these conditions should not attend school.
 If your child has a rash, check with your GP or practice nurse before sending them to school.
 There is a slideshow to watch on the NHS website to help your recognise your child's rash.

-- Vomiting and diarrhoea Children with diarrhoea and/or vomiting should definitely be kept off school until at least 48 hours after their symptoms have gone.
+- Vomiting and diarrhoea: Children with diarrhoea and/or vomiting should definitely be kept off school until at least 48 hours after their symptoms have gone.
 Most cases of diarrhoea and vomiting in children get better without treatment, but if symptoms persist, consult your GP

-- Sore throat A sore throat alone doesn't have to keep a child from school.
+- Sore throat: A sore throat alone doesn't have to keep a child from school.
 But it it's accompanied by a raised temperature, your child should stay at home.

-- Chickenpox If your child has chickenpox, keep them off school until all their spots have crusted over.
+- Chickenpox: If your child has chickenpox, keep them off school until all their spots have crusted over.